The World’s Largest Source of Distilled Witch Hazel

-As the largest producer of Distilled Witch Hazel American Distilling, offers formulations for pharmaceutical and cosmetic applications.
-The East Hampton Company offers bark, pulp, and leaf extracts used in skin protectant, discomfort, and irritation.
+This Historic East Hampton Distilling Company also produces bark, pulp, and leaf extracts used in skin protectant, discomfort, and irritation.
 With a history dating back to the mid 1800’s, American Distilling has established itself as a cornerstone in the Witch Hazel industry and ultimately a part of Americana.

-American Distilling is located at 31 E High St. in East Hampton, CT
+American Distilling is located at: 31 East High Street, East Hampton, CT

 Witch Hazel, also known as winterbloom, snapping hazel and spotted alder, is indigenous to the woodland areas of the Northeastern United States.
 The twigs and bark of the Witch Hazel Plant contain the therapeutic and aromatic constituents that, when distilled create the clear, fragrant, natural astringent American Distilling is famous for today.
 Native Americans recognized Witch Hazel’s value, and would apply it topically to treat minor wounds, abrasions and skin irritations.

 Today, the applications of Witch Hazel go beyond facial care where a mild but effective astringent is desired; other applications include cleansers, body washes, hair care, eye gels and personal hygiene products.
 Consumers and medical professionals alike recognize Witch Hazel as a naturally soothing botanical extract.